 AD1100 Group Advising: Executive Functioning

-Credits 1.000 - This seminar provides selected first-semester students with a supportive, structured environment to further develop their executive-function skills.
-They will learn how to set realistic, clear and specific objectives regarding their use of time—as well as prioritize, problem solve and anticipate obstacles.
+This seminar provides selected first-semester students with a supportive, structured environment to further develop their executive function skills.
+They will learn how to set realistic, clear and specific objectives regarding their use of time—as well as how to prioritize, problem solve, and anticipate obstacles.
 They will also practice setting realistic goals and developing their own unique strengths to facilitate strategy acquisition and application.
-Students will collaborate on identifying and using resources for time management, organization and work completion and will meet in small groups and one-on-one with the instructor.
+Students will collaborate on identifying and using resources for time management, organization, and work completion and will meet in small groups and one-on-one with the instructor.

 AD1200 Group Advising: Social Language

-Credits 1.000 - This group-advising format is designed to support students in developing and improving their use and understanding of social pragmatic language.
-Credit students with social-communication challenges may improve their overall ability to manage social interactions.
+This group-advising format is designed to support students in developing and improving their use and understanding of social pragmatic language.
+Credit students with social communication challenges may improve their overall ability to manage social interactions.
 Students will learn and practice techniques and strategies to include other peers in both academic and social settings.
-The course content may include, but is not limited to, exploration of nonverbal interpretation, prosody, topic management, conversational flow and rhythm, creating personal and procedural narratives, verbally mediated problem-solving, self advocacy and listening.
+The course content may include, but is not limited to, exploration of nonverbal interpretation, prosody, topic management, conversational flow and rhythm, creating personal and procedural narratives, verbally mediated problem-solving, self advocacy, and listening.
 Students will practice the above skills in the context of a small group setting.
 Course pedagogy will focus on small-group interactions in a highly structured environment.
 Students must self-select this one-credit course under the direction of an advisor.
-A documented diagnosis of an autism spectrum disorder, such as PDD-NOS, Asperger's Syndrome or Nonverbal Learning Disability, is required.
+A documented diagnosis of an autism spectrum disorder, such as PDD-NOS, Asperger's Syndrome, or Nonverbal Learning Disability, is required.